# #

 GUSTAVE COURBET'S ART DRAMATIZED SOCIAL ISSUES.

 His most famous work shows un-idealized peasants dominated by sinister priests.
-Painted after June, it presented intransigent Catholics in a hostile way:
+Painted immediately after June, it horrified many Catholics:

 # # #

-He was associated with the destruction of the Vendôme column, though he disapproved of the decision to demolish it,
+He was associated with the destruction of the Vendôme column, though the decision was taken before his election and he disapproved of it:

 No comments: